 The air’s subtle change scents the Earth.
 Mixed with the humid aroma rain and the jubilation of the grass and trees at the refreshing taste of water to their roots.
 There is a different feel to rainy days.
 Picnics often must be put off til the sun returns.
 Lazy naps are more enjoyed on days when everything seems just a bit slower.

 I used to wish away the rainy days.
 I didn’t want to accept the darkness.
 There was a coldness that I felt deep in my bones, the chill of raindrops made me ache for better days.
-I never hated being alone, I feared it.
-The rain reminded me that there was no hand to reach out and shelter me with a welcomed umbrella and there was a sadness that perhaps there never would be.
+I never hated being alone, I feared the thoughts that came with it.
+The rain reminded me of the past when no hand was ever there to reach out and shelter me with a welcomed umbrella.
+I grew up in silence, kept secrets of beatings and worse.
+There was a sadness in old memories.